AdobeDocs/certification.en/help/certifications/acja/acja-e-developer.md

 hidefromtoc: yes
 ---

-# Certification journey for Adobe [!DNL Customer Journey Analytics] expert
+# Certification journey for Adobe [!DNL Customer Journey Analytics] Expert

 Learn how to become a certified Adobe